PhiDung-hub/DutchAuction_Contracts/README.md

 # Dutch Auction Demo

-This is repo contains contracts implementations for Team Tulip (Group ...).
+This is repo contains contracts implementations for Team Tulip.

 Contracts have been deployed to Sepolia testnet: